-file
+file A character indicating the spreadsheet file or a data.frame (new in version read.csv, to parametrise file import.

-A character indicating the spreadsheet file or a data.frame (new in version 1.19.8).
+1.19.8).
 Default, when file is a character, is to read the file as a commaseparated values (csv).
-If different, use the additional arguments, passed to read.csv, to parametrise file import.
+If different, use the additional arguments, passed to for example readx1::read\excel, and then pass it to readMSnSet2.

 Passing a data.frame can be particularly useful if the spreadsheet is in Excel format.
-The appropriate sheet can first be read into R as a data.frame using, for example readxl::read_excel, and then pass it to readMSnSet2.
+The appropriate sheet can first be read into R as a data.frame using, ecol A numeric indicating the indices of the columns to be used as expression values.